WillHalto/obsidian-gh-links/README.md

 # Obsidian GitHub Links
 A simple expander for GitHub links in Obsidian.
-A pasted GitHub issue or PR url will be expanded into a simple `<name><repo>#<number>` format when rendered.
+A pasted GitHub issue or PR url will be expanded into a simple `<title><repo>#<number>` format when rendered.

 Without this plugin:
 <img width="1042" alt="image" src="https://github.com/user-attachments/assets/4cb62ced-b02c-4346-b6e8-4b09908c829f">